syntax-z/syntax_z.ejectPlayer/README.md

 Eject 1 or more unlucky employee(s) out of the ship.
 This only works when the ship is in space.
 Everyone needs the mod for it to work.

+You can download it on thunderstore as well: https://thunderstore.io/c/lethal-company/p/syntax_z/ejectPlayer/

 ## Commands